Powerlearnproject/se-assignment-5-Sleemcoder/README.md

 3. User Interface Overview:

    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

+   ANSWER

+   Main Components of the VS Code User Interface Activity Bar:

+Location: On the far left side of the interface.
+Purpose: Provides access to different views such as Explorer, Search, Source Control, Run and Debug, and Extensions.
+It allows users to switch between these views quickly.
+Side Bar:

+Location: To the right of the Activity Bar.
+Purpose: Displays the content of the selected view from the Activity Bar.
+For example, the Explorer view shows your project's file and folder structure, the Search view allows for searching across files, and the Extensions view lists available extensions.
+Editor Group:

+Location: Center of the interface.
+Purpose: The main area where you write and edit code.
+Multiple files can be opened in tabs, and you can split the Editor into multiple groups to view and edit more than one file simultaneously.
+Status Bar:

+Location: Bottom of the interface.
+Purpose: Provides information about the current state of the editor and workspace, such as the selected coding language, line and column numbers of the cursor position, Git branch, and any errors or warnings.
+It also offers shortcuts to change settings like line endings and indentation

 4. Command Palette: